 So we now introduce the precepts in the middle of the course even though they should be at the very beginning.

-Precepts are commandments, not suggestions.
+Precepts are commandments, not suggestions as so many commentators love to say.
+Whenever a writer says the precepts are mere suggestions, you know they are getting ready to say it’s OK to violate them if you would rather not follow them.
 A Buddha follows the commandments perfectly and without effort; the rest of us work at it, i.e., practice, until we can do the same.
-We do not take the precepts flippantly as mere suggestions unworthy of our attention.
+We do not take the precepts flippantly as mere suggestions unworthy of even trying to follow.

-Those who spend many hours in meditation but who reject the precepts are indistinguishable from those who spend no time in meditation and who also reject the precepts.
+If we spend many hours in meditation but reject the precepts, we are indistinguishable from those who spend no time in meditation and who also reject the precepts.
 If meditation has no manifestation in our daily life, it is meditation without wisdom and is utterly worthless.
 If we live heedlessly, behaving just like a non-meditator, why meditate at all?

 The first precept, for most people, is the hardest.